SaraDeutsch/API_backend_exercise/README.md

 # Python Backend Exercise- API

-In this project, I created a FastAPI that serves as a REST API to manage profiles, jobs, payments, and payments.
+In this project, I created a FastAPI that serves as a REST API to manage profiles, jobs, payments, and balances.

 ## How to Launch the Application